MicrosoftDocs/visualstudio-docs/docs/test/run-unit-tests-with-test-explorer.md

 ::: moniker-end

 > [!NOTE]
-> Searches are case insensitive and match the specified string to any part of the criterion value.
+> Searches are case-insensitive and match the specified string to any part of the criterion value.

 |Qualifier|Description|
 |-|-----------------|